Dawn1.jpg

 Things are not so simple when nobles marry; one of the two must first pass the Test of Ardour to prove that they are consumed by true love and that they are worthy to join their intended's noble house.
 The suitor must pledge their troth to their intended.
 A request for marriage, like a request for a Test of Mettle, may not be refused (though an impossible and probably fatal test is the likely result if the feelings are not reciprocated).
 If the suitor succeeds then they marry their intended and become a member of their spouse's house.

 Because of the unique nature of a Dawnish noble house, it is not acceptable for members of the same house to marry.
 There is a common taboo which forbids marriage between siblings in the Empire but the Dawnish extend this to members of the same house.
-This seems strange to outsiders but the Dawnish believe that the house is the family, that the relationship with an adopted brother or sister is more important that that between biological siblings.
+This seems strange to outsiders but the Dawnish believe that the house is the family, that the relationship with an adopted brother or sister is more important than that between biological siblings.

 Because of the restrictions, lovers who wish to wed must be members of different houses.
 Young lovers who have not yet taken their Test of Mettle must request a test from different houses to ensure this and then complete the Test of Ardour.
 This is considered wise by most Dawnish nobles - it prevents one of the parties completing their test and then pressurising their earl to set too easy a Test of Mettle for their paramour.
 Their intended must pass a test set by another earl, ensuring that their nobility is fully proven.